 1. Saves Time

-When developing apps in the past, companies needed to assemble and manage two teams and two different code bases.
+When developing apps in the past, companies needed to assemble and manage two teams and two different codebases.
 This led to siloed teams and slower build times.
-With Mobile UI frameworks like React Native, engineers can code for both platforms using one language with one codebase.
+With mobile UI frameworks like React Native, engineers can code for both platforms using one language with one codebase.

-For customers, this translates to a shorter development timeline and faster time-to-market.
+For customers, this translates to a shorter development timeline and faster time to market.

 2. Improves Code Quality

-3. Increase Talent Pool
+3. Increases Talent Pool

 Subsequently, talent requests for React Native app developers have increased by 18.1% between 2016 and 2017 (Toptal via Software Development Times).
-This means more work opportunities for developers, and a larger pool of talented developers to choose from.
+This means more work opportunities for developers and a larger pool of talented developers to choose from.

 As a newer technology, React Native isn’t perfect.
 But even with minor challenges and limitations, the positives far outweigh any negatives.